Richard Moe: Awards

 In 2007, Moe was awarded the Vincent Scully Prize by the National Building Museum in recognition of his contributions to the built environment.
 That same year, he received the Theodore Roosevelt-Woodrow Wilson Award from the American Historical Association.

 Personal life

 Moe married Julia Neimeyer on December 26, 1964.
 They have two children.
-He lives in Washington, D.C.
+He lived in Washington, D.C., and died there on September 15, 2025, from complications of Parkinson's disease.